JarvusInnovations/jarvus-ace/README.md

     },
 ```

-To set options after component instantiation, use the ``OptionChange(option, value)`` method of Jarvus.ace.Editor.
+To set options after component instantiation, use the ``doOptionChange(option, value)`` method of Jarvus.ace.Editor.

 Example:
 ```